CensoredUsername/dynasm-rs/doc/langref_riscv.md

 ### Pseudo-Instructions

 The RISC-V ISA specifies several pseudo-instructions next to its regular instructions.
 These are either aliases for another instruction with some preconfigured arguments (like `sext.w rd, rs1 = addiw rd, rs1, 0`), or they expand to sequences of several instructions.
 Alias instructions can be treated just like regular instructions and thus require no special handling, but those that expand to sequences of instructions are of special interest, as dynasm-rs provides guarantees that the length of a sequence of instructions doesn't change depending on the value of arguments, only the chosen instruction format.
-Therefore, these instructions are listed in the following table, as well as what they expand to.
+The following table lists all multi-instruction non-`li` pseudo instructions, as well as what they expand to.

 Table 4: RISC-V pseudo-instructions